OpenBCI/Documentation/website/docs/AddOns/Headwear/Gelfree_Electrode_Cap_Tutorial.md

     **If you just want to visualize EEG, EMG, ECG data (and do some basic analysis) and save the data to start with, download the standalone [OpenBCI GUI](https://openbci.com/index.php/downloads) and connect it to an OpenBCI Cyton, CytonDaisy, or Ganglion!**

-Find it all overwhelming?
-Don't know where to start?
-Questions, comments, suggestions?
-Email [support@openbci.com](mailto:support@openbci.com)

 ## Electrode Cap Care and Cleaning Guide

 A routine schedule for cleaning and disinfecting the Electrode